Invariant systems and character sheaves for graded Lie algebras: Introduction

-The paper is organized as follows.
-In Section~\ref{graded} we recall basic facts about grade Lie algebras and explain how to modify the nearby cycle construction of~\cite{GVX2} so that it works in our situation.
-In Section~\ref{invariant} we give a general discussion of invariant systems for polar representations.
-In Section~\ref{sec-rank1g} we analyze invariant systems of polar representations of rank one.
+The paper is organised as follows.
+In \autoref{invariant} we give a general discussion of invariant systems for polar representations and also explain the nearby cycle construction in this situation.
+In \autoref{zero} we discuss the case of rank zero, i.e., the case of prehomogenous vector spaces.
+In \autoref{sec-rank1g} we analyse invariant systems of polar representations of rank one.
 This case is closely related to the theory of prehomogenous vector spaces.
 We show that under strong conditions on zeros of the b-functions, the invariant system is closely related to the $\cD$-module arising from the nearby cycle construction.
-In Section~\ref{cuspidal sheaves} we apply the general theory to construct conjecturally cuspidal character sheaves for (type I) graded classical Lie algebras.
+In \autoref{graded} we recall basic facts about graded Lie algebras and the associated equivariant geometry.
+In \autoref{nearby} we explain how to modify the nearby cycle construction of~\cite{GVX2} so that it works in our situation to allow reduction to semisimple rank one.
+In \autoref{Exact} we spell out the translation of the results on invariant systems to the graded Lie algebras setting we consider.
+Finally, in \autoref{cuspidal sheaves}, we apply the considerations in previous sections to explicitly construct cuspidal character sheaves for (type I) classical graded Lie algebras.

 {\bf Acknowledgement.} We thank Misha Grinberg and Toby Stafford for helpful conversations.
 Special thanks go to Akihito Wachi who answered our questions about b-functions and directed us to the reference~\cite{Saf}.
 TX thanks Cheng-Chiang Tsai and Zhiwei Yun for many helpful discussions.